01 // Diagnostic Artifact Diagnostic only

 upstream fixed-scope 14 days decision-ready

 For systems that keep breaking in the same place under growth, complexity, or organisational scale — the point where more meetings have stopped helping and the real structure needs to be made explicit.
+The fixed fee reflects the bounded scope and the upstream diagnostic rigour required to produce a structural read that holds.

 Core purpose: Most systems don’t fail because people are incompetent.
 They fail because the actual rules, invariants, and enforcement boundaries were never made explicit.
 This artifact makes them visible in a form builders can act on.